keboola/developers-docs/integrate/storage/php-client.md

 composer require keboola/storage-api-client
 {% endhighlight %}

 in the root of your project.
-You should get an output similar to:
+You should get an output similar to this one:

     Using version ^4.11 for keboola/storage-api-client
     ./composer.json has been created